-Fill up on fresh veggies and sweet goodies at the Cape Farmer’s Market starting Thursday, April 12.
-The market will take place as usual at the West Park Mall but in a slightly different location.
+Fill up on fresh veggies and sweet goodies at the Cape Farmer’s Market.
+It opens for the season on Thursday, April 11.
 The market can be found between Macy’s and Goodwill in the Macy’s parking lot.
 From noon to 5 p.m. you will find fresh produce and homemade offerings all locally sourced throughout the area.
 It will continue through November.

-The Cape Riverfront Market will kick off on Saturday, May 5 at 8 a.m.
-The market will continue every Saturday through October 27 from 8 a.m. to noon.
+The Cape Riverfront Market will kick off on Saturday, May 4 from 8 a.m. to noon.
 This market features a variety of local vendors, located within a 100-mile radius of Cape Girardeau.
 You’ll find locally grown farm goods like fruits, vegetables, meats, and cheeses.
 That’s not all, though, specialty items range from baked goods to artisan crafts.
 Bring the whole family to enjoy demonstrations and live music.

-Every Tuesday starting in May, you can find a farmer’s market at the Train Station in Jackson, Mo.
+On Tuesdays, you can find a farmer’s market at the Train Station in Jackson, Mo.
 It opens for the season on May 7.
 The market includes seasonal vendors and additional daily vendors selling a variety of products including farm-fresh produce, eggs, meats, baked goods, jams, honey, maple syrup, soaps, and arts and crafts.
 All products are locally grown, produced or prepared.
-Make a stop on Tuesdays from 1 p.m. to 5 p.m.

 The place to be on Saturday mornings, according to the folks in Sikeston, is at the American Legion Park for the farmer’s market.
-It officially kicks off on May 5 and runs through November 17.
-Get fresh food from local growers and more every Saturday until November from 7 a.m. to sellout.
+The Downtown Sikeston Farmers’ Market officially kicks off on May 4.
+Get fresh food from local growers and more every Saturday from 7 a.m. to sellout.

 The 2019 season kicks off on Saturday, April 6.
 The Carbondale Farmer’s Market has been providing fresh, seasonal fruits, vegetables, and meats to Southern Illinois for more than 42 years.
-The 2018 season is officially open, as of March 24.
 There you’ll find a great selection of baked goods, cultivated mushrooms, pastured eggs, pickled products, salsas, honey, and cheese.
 The market is open every Saturday from 8 a.m. to 12 p.m. from April through November – rain or shine- at the Westowne Shopping Centre on Carbondale’s west side.

-In Johnston City, you can shop fresh at the Regional Produce Farmer’s Market starting April 6.
+In Johnston City, you can shop fresh at the Johnston City Farmers’ Market on Fridays April through November.
 The market will be held every Friday from 2:30 to 6 p.m.
 There you’ll find plants, crafts, baked goods, meat, eggs and of course the freshest fruits and veggies.
 The market is held at 100 E. Broadway Boulevard.

-The Farmer’s Market in Marion is open from 6-10 a.m. each Wednesday and from 6 a.m. until noon on Saturdays.
+The Farmer’s Market in Marion is open from 6-10 a.m. each Wednesday and from 6 a.m. until noon on Saturdays beginning May 4.
 Here, you’ll find fresh, seasonal fruits and vegetables, as well as delicious baked goods.

 The Mt.
-Vernon Market Days season will kick off on Saturday, May 5 from 8 a.m.- 2 p.m. at Veteran’s Park.
-Market Days occur on the first Saturday of each month between May and September.
+Vernon Market Days occur on the first Saturday of each month between May and September.
 This season’s dates are May 4, June 1, July 6, August 3, and September 7.
 In addition to produce and flowers, a variety of vendors have signed up this season including blacksmith items, jewelry, books, sports collectibles, kettle corn, rose bushes, toys, home décor, furniture, pet products, antiques, purses, baked goods, cotton candy, and more.
 Vendors will be located outdoors in the grassy area on the north side of the Rolland Lewis Building.
 Admission is free.
-Children can enjoy several inflatables on May 5 provided by Central Christian Church.
-Comprehensive Connections will also be holding their Annual Day of Celebration at Veteran’s Park on May 5 with a morning 5K, bingo, family activities, and a hot dog, chips, and drink for $1.
-Enjoy spring outdoors at Veteran’s Park on May 5.
-Visit, shop, and enjoy the Market atmosphere at Mt.
-Vernon’s Market Days!
-For any questions or additional information contact The Mt.
-Vernon Convention & Visitors Bureau at firstname.lastname@example.org or (618) 242-3151.
-Check out our Facebook Page, Market Days in Mt.
-Vernon, for event updates!

-In Murphysboro, the Farmer’s Market will feature locally grown produce, crafts, food vendors, and more only on Tuesdays.
-It has yet to announce a start date.
-It will run from Spring to Fall starting at 3 p.m. and ending at 7 p.m.
+In Murphysboro, the Farmers’ Market features locally grown produce, crafts, food vendors, and more only on Tuesdays.
+It typically runs from Spring to Fall starting at 3 p.m. and ending at 7 p.m.
 The first day of the season hasn’t been set yet, but check back for updates!

-The Paducah Homegrown Farmers’ Market will have its grand opening celebration on April 21 and run through October 27.
+The Paducah Homegrown Farmers’ Market will kick off the 2019 season on April 27.
 There you will find a variety of local, homegrown products – including fresh fruits and vegetables, meats, eggs, and dairy products, artisan and baked goods, and good eats from local lunch vendors.
 Saturdays are full market days.
 Stroll through North Second and Monroe Streets in historic downtown Paducah from 7:30 a.m. to noon.